tidyverts/fable/cran-comments.md

 All revdeps have been checked.
 All changes to worse (in fpp3 and feasts) are due to upstream changes in tsibble v0.9.0, and have fixed versions ready for submission.

+## Resubmission

+Resubmitting as requested now that distributional is on CRAN.